Reginald Perkins

-Reginald Perkins (April 29, 1955 – January 22, 2009) was an American serial killer who is believed to have murdered up to six women in Ohio and Texas between 1980 and 2000.
-Convicted of the December 2000 murder of his stepmother, Perkins was sentenced to death and executed via lethal injection.
-While in prison, DNA evidence linked him to two other murders in Fort Worth in 1991, and he is suspected of killing a further three women in Ohio in the 1980s whom he was acquainted with.
+Reginald Perkins (April 29, 1955 – January 22, 2009) was an American serial killer and sex offender who was executed in Texas for the December 2000 murder of his stepmother.
+He was also linked with DNA to the murders of two women in Fort Worth in 1991, and he is suspected of killing a further three women in Ohio in the early 1980s.

 Early life

 Perkins was born on April 29, 1955, in Woodruff County, Arkansas.
 He left Arkansas at a young age and grew up in Texas.
 In the 1970s, he moved to Cleveland, Ohio to be closer to his mother.
 He worked several jobs as a laborer, plumber, and truck driver.

 Murders

 Ohio

 In 1979, Perkins began dating Ramola Nelson Washington, who moved out of her home to live with him in 1980.
 On April 4, 1980, Perkins raped a 12-year-old girl in an abandoned house located on the East Side of Cleveland.
 The girl was a friend of his younger sister.
 Months later, Washington asked Perkins to return a set of keys to her sister, 21-year-old Paula Nelson.
 Five days later, on October 23, 1980, Nelson was found strangled to death in her bedroom in Cleveland.
 According to Washington, a few days before Nelson's body was found, she had overheard Perkins talking to his brother about Nelson and that something had happened to her.

 On December 13, 1980, Perkins attempted to rape another 12-year-old girl, who was the daughter of a neighbor of his.
 Perkins was stopped before carrying out the attack but warned that he would kill anyone who learned about the assault.
 On January 4, 1981, the body of 43-year-old Jennie Morman was found in her apartment.
 She had been strangled to death with a scarf, and her face was covered with two pillows.
 Perkins had been dating Morman's daughter with whom he later had a child with.
 On January 23, 1981, Jerry Dean Thomas, Perkins's neighbor and the mother of the 12-year-old girl he had attempted to rape, was found strangled to death.
 Her body was located in her basement, and she had been strangled to death with a hairdryer cord.
-Days before her murder she had learned about the attempted rape of her daughter by Perkins.
+Days before her murder, she had learned about the attempted rape of her daughter by Perkins.

 Perkins was questioned about the murders by Cleveland police.
 On November 12, 1981, Perkins was convicted of the April 1980 rape and December 1980 attempted rape of both 12-year-old girls in Cleveland.
 He was sentenced to life in prison.
 There was not enough evidence at the time, however, to link him to the three murders.